 James also has experience of international group litigation.
 He was instructed by Peruvian environmental protestors in relation to allegations of assault and mistreatment in Vilca and Others v Xstrata Ltd and by the FCO in relation to claims against the UK Government arising out of the Mau Mau insurgency in Kenya in the 1950s in the Kenyan Emergency Group Litigation.

-James is experienced in claims for mesothelioma and asbestos-related disease.
+James is experienced in claims for mesothelioma and other asbestos-related disease.
 He is regularly instructed in cases involving complex evidentiary issues and low levels of asbestos exposure.
 He is currently acting as junior counsel to Harry Steinberg QC in a fatal mesothelioma claim raising complex loss of dependency issues.
 He is also familiar with appeals under the Diffuse Mesothelioma Payment Scheme.